 Activated charcoal is having a moment.
 People are using this dark, dusty substance for everything from teeth whitening and gut health to toxin absorption and better skin.
 But before you jump on the bandwagon, there are a few things you should know about using activated charcoal safely and effectively.
 In this blog post, we’re going to talk about all the things you need to know.
 From uses to dosage and side effects, we’ve got you covered.
 So, if you’re curious about this black powder, read on!

-So, what is it and how does it work?
+What is activated charcoal and how does it work?

-Activated charcoal is a fine black powder that can be derived from many substances, the most popular being coconut shells.
-(No … it’s nothing even remotely close to the charcoal bricks people cook with.
-Those are toxic.
-Don’t eat them.
-Ever.)
-This type of charcoal becomes “activated” when it is heated to high temperatures – a process that removes any previously adsorbed substances, reduces particle size, and turns it into a pourous final product that binds to toxins.
+Activated charcoal is an odorless, fine black powder that can be derived from many substances, the most popular being wood or coconut shells.
+(Not to be confused with the charcoal bricks people cook with.
+Don’t eat those).
+This type of charcoal is “activated” when it goes through a heating process at high temperatures, which removes impurities and reduces particle size.
+The result is a porous final product that binds to toxins.

 - Improve your kidney function by binding to urinary toxins and slowing the progression of kidney disease.

 - Whiten teeth by gently removing stains caused by coffee, tea, and wine.